Home » Diseases » Poisonings in Dogs and Cats » Poisoning from A-Z » Lidocaine

 TherapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
 Therapies can be medicinal, surgical, or through other medical interventions. is symptomatic.

-In case of cardiac arrest, immediate resuscitationResuscitation includes measures to revive animals after a cardiac arrest or severe respiratory depression.
-These may include chest compressions and artificial respiration. is necessary.
+In the event of cardiac arrest, immediate resuscitationResuscitation includes measures to revive animals after a cardiac arrest or severe respiratory depression.
+These may include chest compressions and artificial respiration. is required.

-Due to the delayed metabolism of lidocaine in cats, cardiovascular function monitoring should be extended, and repeated resuscitationResuscitation includes measures to revive animals after a cardiac arrest or severe respiratory depression.
+Because cats break down lidocaine more slowly, cardiovascular monitoring needs to be extended and repeated resuscitationResuscitation includes measures to revive animals after a cardiac arrest or severe respiratory depression.
 These may include chest compressions and artificial respiration. may be necessary.

-In human medicine, intravenous lipid administration is given immediately after successful resuscitationResuscitation includes measures to revive animals after a cardiac arrest or severe respiratory depression.
+In human medicine, intravenous lipids are administered immediately after successful resuscitationResuscitation includes measures to revive animals after a cardiac arrest or severe respiratory depression.
 These may include chest compressions and artificial respiration..

 The effect of a lipid infusion is explained by the binding of fat-soluble lidocaine molecules to the infused lipids.

-Seizures and tremors are controlled with medication to alleviate symptoms as much as possible, but deep anesthesiaAnesthesia refers to the state of insensitivity to pain and can be partial (local anesthesia) or for the entire body (general anesthesia).
+Seizures and tremor are controlled with medication so that symptoms are relieved as much as possible, but deep anesthesiaAnesthesia refers to the state of insensitivity to pain and can be partial (local anesthesia) or for the entire body (general anesthesia).
 It is used to keep patients pain-free during surgical procedures. is not the goal.
-By repeatedly administering smaller individual doses and combining several medications, the dose of anticonvulsantsAnticonvulsants, also called antiepileptic drugs, are medications used to control or prevent seizures.
-They are used in dogs and cats with epilepsy or other conditions that cause seizures. can be reduced, and the risk of side effects minimized.
+By repeatedly giving smaller individual doses and combining several medications, the dose of anticonvulsantsAnticonvulsants, also called antiepileptic drugs, are medications used to control or prevent seizures.
+They are used in dogs and cats with epilepsy or other conditions that cause seizures. can be reduced and the risk of side effects minimized.

 Supplements

-The treatment of lidocaine poisoning requires a rapid and structured approach.
-Since no specific antidoteAn antidote is a substance used to neutralize or reverse the harmful effects of poisoning or a drug overdose.
-Antidotes can be specific to certain poisons or have more general detoxifying effects. exists, therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
+Treating lidocaine poisoning requires a fast, structured approach.
+Since there is no specific antidoteAn antidote is a substance used to neutralize or reverse the harmful effects of poisoning or a drug overdose.
+Antidotes can be specific to certain poisons or have more general detoxifying effects., therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
 Therapies can be medicinal, surgical, or through other medical interventions. is based on three pillars: decontaminationDecontamination refers to the removal of toxic substances or pathogens from a living being, object, or environment to prevent or treat poisoning or infection., symptomatic treatment, and supportiveSupportive refers to supportive treatments that aim to alleviate symptoms and improve quality of life without directly treating the underlying cause of the disease. measures.

-In cases of recent oral ingestionIngestion refers to the intake of substances through the mouth and their delivery to the digestive tract.
-In dogs and cats, the ingestion of toxic substances, foreign objects, or incompatible foods can lead to health problems., decontaminationDecontamination refers to the removal of toxic substances or pathogens from a living being, object, or environment to prevent or treat poisoning or infection. can be achieved by inducing vomiting (only in conscious animals and within the first 1-2 hours) and administering activated charcoalActivated charcoal is a fine-pored, highly adsorbing material commonly used in veterinary medicine to treat poisoning.
+If oral ingestionIngestion refers to the intake of substances through the mouth and their delivery to the digestive tract.
+In dogs and cats, the ingestion of toxic substances, foreign objects, or incompatible foods can lead to health problems. was recent, decontaminationDecontamination refers to the removal of toxic substances or pathogens from a living being, object, or environment to prevent or treat poisoning or infection. can be performed by inducing vomiting (only in an alert animal and within the first 1–2 hours) and administering activated charcoalActivated charcoal is a fine-pored, highly adsorbing material commonly used in veterinary medicine to treat poisoning.
 It binds toxins in the gastrointestinal tract to prevent their absorption into the body.
-(1-4 g/kg BW).
-For dermal exposureExposure refers to the Contact with or subjection to certain substances, environmental factors, or pathogens.
+(1–4 g/kg body weight).
+With dermal exposureExposure refers to the Contact with or subjection to certain substances, environmental factors, or pathogens.
 In veterinary medicine, this can include Contact with toxins, allergens, or infectious agents that can cause health problems in dogs and cats., the affected area should be thoroughly rinsed with lukewarm water to remove any remaining lidocaine.

 SupportiveSupportive refers to supportive treatments that aim to alleviate symptoms and improve quality of life without directly treating the underlying cause of the disease. measures include fluid therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
 Therapies can be medicinal, surgical, or through other medical interventions. to promote renal eliminationElimination refers to the process by which waste products and toxins are removed from the body.
 This includes excretion via the kidneys (urine), intestines (stool), lungs (breath), and skin., oxygen supplementationSupplementation is the addition of nutrients, vitamins, or other substances to a normal diet to compensate for deficiencies or to support general health and well-being.
-In dogs and cats, supplementation may vary depending on their health condition and nutritional needs. for hypoxiaHypoxia refers to a condition in which the body or a part of the body is not supplied with enough oxygen.
-This can lead to various symptoms, including shortness of breath, confusion, and in severe cases, organ failure., and in severe cases, possibly mechanical ventilation.
-Continuous monitoring of vital parameters, especially cardiac function, is essential to react quickly to changes.
+In dogs and cats, supplementation may vary depending on their health condition and nutritional needs. in hypoxiaHypoxia refers to a condition in which the body or a part of the body is not supplied with enough oxygen.
+This can lead to various symptoms, including shortness of breath, confusion, and in severe cases, organ failure., and in severe cases possibly mechanical ventilation.
+Continuous monitoring of vital signs, especially heart function, is essential in order to respond quickly to changes.

 Prognosis & follow-up care

-The prognosisThe prognosis is the prediction of the likely course and outcome of a disease based on the general state of health, the nature of the disease, and the response to treatment.
-It can provide information on how a disease is expected to develop. for lidocaine poisoning is generally favorable with early detection and adequate treatment.
-The course and chances of recovery largely depend on the amount ingested, the time until therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
-Therapies can be medicinal, surgical, or through other medical interventions. begins, and the individual health status of the animal.
+With early recognition and appropriate treatment, the prognosisThe prognosis is the prediction of the likely course and outcome of a disease based on the general state of health, the nature of the disease, and the response to treatment.
+It can provide information on how a disease is expected to develop. for lidocaine poisoning is generally favorable.
+The course and chances of recovery depend largely on the amount ingested, the time to start of therapy, and the animal’s individual health status.

-In cases of mild to moderate poisoning, complete recovery without long-term consequences is generally expected after successful treatment.
-Neurological symptoms usually resolve within 24 hours, while cardiovascular effects may persist slightly longer.
+With mild to moderate poisoning, complete recovery without long-term effects is usually expected after successful treatment.
+Neurological symptoms usually resolve within 24 hours, while cardiovascular effects may persist somewhat longer.
 In cats, the recovery phase may be prolonged due to their delayed metabolism.

-Preventive measures to avoid renewed exposureExposure refers to the Contact with or subjection to certain substances, environmental factors, or pathogens.
-In veterinary medicine, this can include Contact with toxins, allergens, or infectious agents that can cause health problems in dogs and cats. are an essential part of follow-up care.
-These include safely storing medications out of reach of pets and educating owners about the risks of self-medicating their animals with human medical preparations.
+Preventive measures to avoid re-exposureRe-exposure refers to renewed Contact with an allergen, toxin, or pathogen after previous exposure.
+In dogs and cats, this can lead to a renewed or intensified reaction, especially in cases of allergies or sensitivities. are an essential part of follow-up care.
+These include safely storing medications out of pets’ reach and educating owners about the risks of self-medicating their animals with human products.

 Research outlook

-Another area of research concerns the development of specific biomarkers for the early detection of local anesthetic-induced toxicities.
+Another area of research involves developing specific biomarkers for early detection of local anesthetic-induced toxicities.
 These could help identify at-risk patients early and initiate preventive measures.
-In parallel, new formulations of lidocaine with improved pharmacokinetic properties and lower toxicity potential are being researched, specifically tailored to the needs of different animal species.
+In parallel, new lidocaine formulations with improved pharmacokinetic properties and lower toxicity potential are being researched, tailored specifically to the needs of different animal species.

 Special attention is also being paid to genetic factors that influence individual sensitivity to lidocaine.
 By identifying genetic polymorphisms associated with an increased risk of poisoning, personalized dosing regimens could be developed in the future to minimize toxicityToxicity is the measure of a substance's harmfulness or poisonousness.
 Toxicity can vary depending on the dose, route of exposure, and individual sensitivity. risk.